From budgies to badgers, our dedicated veterinary staff help as many animals in need as possible.

 RSPCA payment policy for emergency wildlife treatments by private vets (PDF 35.8KB)

-If you find an injured or stray animal, please contact us on our 24-hour cruelty line for advice on what best to do – 0300 1234 999.
+If you find an injured animal, please contact us on our 24-hour cruelty line for advice on what best to do – 0300 1234 999.